 As you may have deduced, a farmer’s life can be a complex one.
 If the above was all there was to Farming Simulator, it would already be an easy recommendation.
 But there’s so much more.
 The fact is that Giants Software’s agricultural undertaking is equal parts straight-faced management sim and delirious open-world petri dish.
 If you choose to ignore the latter and focus only on the serious aspect of the farming business, this option is definitely there for you.
 But you’re also missing out on some of the wonderfully quirky charms this series has to offer.

 The virtual world that your farmer resides is flawed in ways that border on self-parody.
 For example, the simple act of driving a vehicle — a video game mechanic that we’ve expected some degree of precision from for some time now — is inexplicably touchy, becoming uncontrollable at high speeds.
 When you do inevitably wreck your trusty ol' pickup, you’ll find an astonishing lack of consequence, damage modeling or in-game reaction.
-You can plow over pedestrians without fear of reprisal (don't do this kids!), and that crashing into a tree or a brick wall at top speed is basically the same as braking really, really hard.
+You soon discover that plowing over pedestrians garners no ill effect (don't try this at home kids!), and that crashing into a tree or a brick wall at top speed is basically the same as braking really, really hard.
 The vehicular shenanigans don’t end there, park your tractor in the middle of a busy street and traffic will pile up quickly, even though there is an open lane available for your fellow motorists to easily get around you.

 As it turns out, your farmer is a Superman of sorts, if not an outright god.
 He requires no food, no drink, and only sleeps to pass the time at night.
 He can get involved in bone-crushing high-speed collisions or fall from the greatest of heights without obtaining as much as a flesh wound.
 He can even walk on water, which incidentally serves to make this game a passable Jesus sim.
 In a nutshell, your farmer is invincible, there’s nothing in this digital landscape which can do him harm.
 This is probably intentional as your focus is supposed to be on practical farm management as opposed to whatever inspired jackass-ery you may be plotting whenever you’re not busy cultivating oilseed radish.
 In any case, it does makes for some hilarious episodes should you ever grow bored with life on the ranch.